fiskl-accounting/help-docs/docs/getting-started/Journies/bank-data-import.md

 These are for regular bank accounts like Checking, Savings, and Debit accounts.

-- Navigate to the Chart of Accounts [Chart of Accounts](https://my.fiskl.com/accounting/chart)
+- Navigate to the chart of accounts [Chart of Accounts](https://my.fiskl.com/accounting/chart)
 - In `Assets` > `Cash and Cash Equivalents`, choose to add a new account using the plus icon
 - Provide the following three essential bits of information:
     - **Name**: This can be changed later
-    - **Currency**: It's really important that the currency matches the bank account currency.
+    - **Currency**: It's really important that the currency matches the bank account currency
-    - **Account Type**: The account type in this example must be `Bank Account`.
+    - **Account Type**: The account type in this example must be `Bank Account`
-- Save.
+- Save

 You now have your Ledger Account that you can import your manual bank transactions into.